-Café foods should provide a healthy balance of nutrients and should not consist of artificial ingredients or high levels of salt or sugars.
-When specifying fruits and/or vegetables for café, we encourage families and teachers to think about the locally grown and season produce.
+Café foods provide a healthy balance of nutrients and do not consist of artificial ingredients or high levels of salt or sugars.
+Where possible, locally grown and seasonal produce will be used for Café.
 Fruits and vegetables that are in season and available locally/regionally will be more flavorful and healthy (as well as having a lower carbon footprint).
-For example, instead of serving berries in the fall/winter we should ask for apples and oranges.

 Many fruits and vegetables have very high levels of pesticides and herbicides that cannot be removed even with rinsing or washing.
-We should only serve produce that has been found to have low levels of pesticides or should serve organic versions of high-pesticide produce.
-For example, the produce with the highest levels of pesticides are: celery, peaches, strawberries, apples, blueberries, nectarines, cherries, kale, grapes, carrots, pears, plums, and raspberries*.
-These fruits and vegetables should only be served if they are organic.
-If this is not feasible, then lower-pesticide produce should be requested (avocado, pineapple, mango, kiwi, cantaloupe, watermelon, honeydew, bananas).
+We only serve produce that has been found to have low levels of pesticides or should serve organic versions of high-pesticide produce.
+For example, the produce with the highest levels of pesticides are: celery, peaches, strawberries, apples, blueberries, nectarines, cherries, kale, grapes, carrots, pears, plums, and raspberries.
+These fruits and vegetables are only served if they are organic.
+If this is not feasible, then lower-pesticide produce will be served: avocado, pineapple, mango, kiwi, cantaloupe, watermelon, honeydew, bananas.

-Additionally trans fats (hydrogenated or partially-hydrogenated oils) are unhealthy and actively discouraged by Department of Health code, so we want to stay away from them completely.
+Additionally trans fats (hydrogenated or partially-hydrogenated oils) are unhealthy and actively discouraged by Department of Health code, so we try to stay away from them completely.
 The same applies to some sugars and artificial sweeteners such as high fructose corn syrup, aspartame (Nutrasweet), saccharine (Sweet and Low), and sucralose (Splenda).
-If the label looks like a chemistry list then you probably don’t want to eat it!

 Finally, we want to remember that we abide by an allergy policy in our family handbook, and that to keep children with life-threatening food allergies safe, current school policy is to keep foods containing sesame, peanuts and tree nuts (cashews, almonds, pecans, walnuts, etc.) out of school and to notify teachers when students bring eggs and foods containing eggs and dairy to school, so allergic students can eat lunch at a separate table.